 Without further ado, let’s take a look at a selection of the very best contemporary one-person plays to sink your teeth into:

 I Am My Own Wife

 by Doug Wright

 First performed by legendary Broadway actor Jefferson Mays, Doug Wright’s astounding I Am My Own Wife opened in 2003 and won just about every major theatrical prize possible.
 It’s the story of real-world German antiquarian Charlotte Von Mahlsdorf, a transgender woman who lived through the Nazi regime in wartime Germany before running a museum that became a meeting place for the gay community of East Berlin.
 The actor must take on a whopping forty-odd characters, often portraying them in conversation, so get your vocal warm-ups on point: you’re going to need to be flexible!

 by Will Eno

 Darkly comic, meditative and strange, Will Eno’s iconic rollercoaster of a monologue netted him a Pulitzer Prize nomination in 2005.
-Part fourth-wall busting stand-up, part spoken-word surrealism, the titular Thom has been played by some of our finest modern actors, from Michael C Hall to Toby Schmitz, and demands from its actor enough wiles to be two steps ahead of his unsuspecting audience at all times.
+Part fourth-wall busting stand-up, part spoken-word surrealism, the titular Thom has been played by some of our finest modern actors, from Michael C. Hall to Toby Schmitz.
+Thom demands its actor has enough wiles to be two steps ahead of its unsuspecting audience at all times.
 Still, it remains supremely accessible to a young male actor looking for a contemporary piece with shades of Hamlet, if you’re into that sort of thing.